-11.2 - FIRE - A fire risk assessment has been undertaken in line with the requirements of the Regulatory Reform (Fire Safety) Order and this identified the physical fire precautions in place, the measures to prevent fires starting and the measures to ensure everyone can escape from the building in the event of a fire.

-Fire orders based on the outcomes have been produced and these are as displayed, whilst fire drills are carried out a minimum of four times a year at regular intervals.
+11.2 - FIRE - A fire risk assessment for each site has been undertaken alongside external H+S specialist advisors in line with the requirements of the Regulatory Reform (Fire Safety) Order and this identified the physical fire precautions in place, the measures to prevent fires starting and the measures to ensure everyone can escape from the building in the event of a fire.
+Fire orders based on the outcomes have been produced and these are as displayed, whilst fire drills are carried out a minimum of four times a year at regular intervals these are recorded in writing.

-NB All staff are reminded that in the event of a fire the priority is to raise the alarm and ensure that everyone gets out of the building, fire extinguishers are provided to aid escape if required but are not otherwise intended to be used.
+NB: All staff are reminded that in the event of a fire the priority is to raise the alarm and ensure that everyone gets out of the building, fire extinguishers are provided to aid escape if required but are not otherwise intended to be used.